RomanMosunov/ClickerUnreal5-finished/README.md

 Developed with Unreal Engine 5
 How to open:

-Download the .zip file with the project
+Download the .zip file with the project;
 Click RMB on .uproject;
 Generate Visual wtudio project files;
 Open .sln file;